AllergictoCrustaceans/i-am-client/README.md

 ### Current issues with the app:

 1.)
-Refresh automatically logs user out.
+Refreshing automatically logs user out (token issue).

 2.)
 Sign up page is currently not working.

-## React Team's README
+# React Team's README

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).